mitre/emasser/lib/emasser/help/poam_put_mapper.md

 If a milestone Id is not provided a new milestone is created.

+If a field is misrepresented (wrong value)the following response may be provided by the server:
+Response body: {"meta":{"code":500,"errorMessage":"Sorry!
+Something went wrong on our end.
+Please contact emass_support@bah.com for assistance."}}

 The following fields are required based on the contents of the status field
   |status          |Required Fields
   |----------------|--------------------------------------------------------